-In fiscal year 2019, the Commission had fourteen authorized staff positions (Full Time Equivalents, or "FTEs").
-For the year, Commission's staff included the Executive Director, the Deputy Director, the Deputy General Counsel, three staff attorneys, Chief Investigator, four investigators, a staff services officer, and two administrative assistants.
+In fiscal year 2020, the Commission had fourteen authorized staff positions (Full Time Equivalents, or "FTEs").
+For the year, Commission's staff included the Executive Director, the General Counsel, four staff attorneys, Chief Investigator, four investigators, a staff services officer, and two administrative assistants.
 All Commission staff members are full time State employees.

-The Commission's legal staff, which consists of attorneys, legal assistants and investigators, is responsible for the evaluation and investigation of complaints.
+The Commission's legal staff, which consists of attorneys and investigators, is responsible for the evaluation and investigation of complaints.
 The investigators and legal assistants handle in-house and field investigations, screen all new cases and are also responsible for preparing legal documents and assisting the attorneys in the prosecution of disciplinary proceedings.
 The attorneys are responsible for investigating allegations of judicial misconduct or incapacity, presenting cases to the Commission, prosecuting disciplinary cases before Special Courts of Review, Special Masters, and Review Tribunals, responding to ethics calls, and speaking about judicial ethics at judicial educational and training seminars.